 Line figures should be supplied as sharp graphs or diagrams, drawn professionally or with a computer graphics package.
 After reduction, the size of the capital letters should be about 2 mm.
 Allowance should be made for lines and text becoming smaller and thinner on reduction.

 Electronic files of all figures are essential and the file formats EPS (encapsulated postscript) and TIFF (tagged image file) are recommended: files must be supplied at a resolution of at least 300 d.p.i. at full size.
 Figures should be saved individually and separate to the text.

-SAGE will only publish supplementary material subject to full copyright clearance.
+Sage will only publish supplemental material subject to full copyright clearance.
 This means that if the content of the file is not original to the author, then the author will be responsible for clearing all permissions prior to publication.
 The author will be required to provide copies of permissions and details of the correct copyright acknowledgement.

-Copyright in article supplementary material depends on the source of that material:
+Copyright in article supplemental material depends on the source of that material:

 If the content is the property of the author – the author needs to grant a non-exclusive licence to Royal Australian and New Zealand College of Psychiatrists (RANZCP), using the following statement: